-Myriad causes could be behind shin splints, ranging from a big increase in your activity levels to weak muscles in the legs.
-Parkinson lists the potential causes here, so check carefully to ensure you're giving yourself the best shot at staying shin splints-free.
+Myriad causes could be behind shin splints, ranging from a significant increase in your activity levels to weak muscles in the legs.
+Parkinson lists the potential reasons here, so check carefully to ensure you're giving yourself the best shot at staying shin splints-free.

 How do you treat shin splints?

-“Stop running and rest for a few weeks,” say Parkinson.
-“Depending on the severity of the symptoms, you may not need to completely rest.
-Talk to a physiotherapist and discuss ways you can modify your exercises to help get you running again and prevent the condition recurring.
+- Talk to a physiotherapist and discuss ways to modify your exercises to help get you running and prevent the recurring condition.

-Stretching your calf, shin and hamstring muscles regularly, as well as strengthening your glutes, core and quads, will also help treat and prevent shin splints.
+- Stretching your calf, shin, and hamstring muscles regularly and strengthening your glutes, core and quads will also help treat and prevent shin splints.

 How do you avoid shin splints?

-How long will shin splints stop you running for?
+How long will shin splints stop you from running?

-“Stop running and rest for a few weeks,” says Parkinson.
-“If you have a stress fracture, this can take up to 12 weeks to heal properly.
-You can keep yourself fit during this time by doing other activities which don't put strain on your legs, like swimming or a stationary bike.”
+Up to 12 weeks to heal properly.
+You can keep fit during this time by doing other activities that don't strain your legs, like swimming or a stationary bike.